ansible/workshops/demos/servicenow/1-config-drift/README.md

 ## Step 2 - Provide ServiceNow credentials

-Define the login information (username, password and instance) as defined in the [Setup](#setup).
+Define the login information (username, password and instance) as defined in the [Common Setup](../README.md).
 Fill this information out in `login_info.yml` with your text editor of choice.

 ```
 [student1@ansible ~]$ nano login_info.yml